martinbogo/pt-battery-diagnostics/README.md

 Arduino sketch, documentation for i2/x2 Segway Li-ION battery diagnostics ( also works with NiMH )

 There have been a number of closed sourced solutions for battery diagnostics and management for the Segway I2/X2 and related batteries.
-Many of these solutions have been sold with "per use" lockouts such as "battery revivers" which work around the battery lockouts.
-Even simple diagnostics tools to read the temperatures, the four on-board thermocouples, the voltages and capacities of the 23 batteries in each pack, or just the serial number and battery revision can cost hundreds of dollars/euros!
+Many of these solutions have been sold with "per use" lockouts such as "battery gauges/revivers" which work around the battery saftey systems to bring low-voltage batteries back above 50V to allow charging.

+Even simple diagnostics tools to read the temperatures, the four on-board thermocouples, the voltages and capacities of the parallel battery clusters in each pack, or just the serial number and battery revision can cost hundreds of dollars/euros.

 This git repository is designed to open the world of Segway Battery management to everyone, make the cells understandable and useable by the greater community of battery recyclers, powerwall, e-vehicle creators, or just people who want to have a deeper understanding of the battery systems in their Segway PT/I2/X2.